meleu/meleudotdev/notes/Docker Reverse Engineering.md

 dfimage ${image}:${tag}
 ```

  It won't be explicit.
-Inconsistencies you may find:
+Here are some inconsistencies you may find:

   - it'll show some hashes instead of filenames
   - it won't show the image used as a base (the image in the `FROM`)